Contents

 Let’s look at each of these in turn.

-Using the app here I can see that in Boulder, Colorado tonight it’ll be fairly cloudy in the evening but early in the morning the skies should be clear:
+Using the app here I can see that in Boulder, Colorado on this night it’ll be fairly cloudy in the evening but early in the morning the skies should be clear:

 It also gives you other great information about the phase of the moon, the time of sunrise and sundown, the temperature, and the chance of rain.